 Schools across the country are facing unprecedented times as a result of the coronavirus.
 When they start to run again as usual, there will be many new challenges to navigate.

 Our priority is supporting schools and governors while they work to keep children safe during this time.

 Your skills can help schools in the aftermath of the pandemic.

 We don’t know what the next few weeks and months will look like, but we want to get the support that schools will need in place.
-Apply to become a governor now and we’ll match your skills with a school in need, so that you’re ready to help when life returns to a new version of normality.
+Apply to become a governor now and we’ll match your skills with a school in need, so that you’re ready to help.

 Apply to become a governor